Cub Scouts (Scouting America): Tiger, Wolf, Bear, and Webelos badges

-Webelos Scout badge

-To earn the Webelos Scout badge, the Cub Scout must complete five required adventures, two of eighteen elective adventures, and the Cyber Chip and child abuse prevention exercises.
-As with previous years, the Cyber Chip can be waived if the family does not have easy access to the internet.
-Webelos Scouts wearing the blue Cub Scout uniform wear a Webelos badge of the same size and shape as the previous ranks, and can be placed on the uniform where the Tiger Cub badge goes; Webelos Scouts wearing the tan Scout shirt wear an oval-shaped Webelos badge, which is the same size as the Scout rank badges.

-Arrow of Light
+Arrow of Light badge

-The Arrow of Light award is the highest rank award available to Cub Scouts.
-To earn the Arrow of Light, the Cub Scout must complete four required adventures, three of eighteen elective adventures, and the Cyber Chip and child abuse prevention exercises.
-The Cyber Chip exercises can be waived if the family does not have easy access to the internet.
+The Arrow of Light badge is the highest rank award available to Cub Scouts.
+To earn the Arrow of Light, the Cub Scout must complete six required adventures, two of 16 elective adventures, and child abuse prevention exercises.
 Earning the Arrow of Light allows a youth to join a Scout troop at ten years of age instead of eleven.
-The requirements for the Arrow of Light overlap significantly with the requirements for the first rank in Scouts BSA, the Scout rank.
-Recipients of the Arrow of Light thus have an advantage in earning the Scout rank soon after joining a Scout troop.
+The adventure curriculum for AOL Scouts is shorter than that of Webelos Scouts in order to accommodate the fact that AOL Scouts will traditionally bridge to a Scouts BSA troop between January and March of their fifth grade school year.
+The requirements for the Arrow of Light badge prepare the AOL Scouts for Scouts BSA without significantly repeating the requirements for the first rank in Scouts BSA, Scout.
+The AOL handbook also includes pages from the Scouts BSA handbook for the Scout rank so that families do not have to purchase two handbooks in the same year.

 The Arrow of Light award is one of the few Cub Scout awards that can be worn on a Scout uniform.
 Both Cub Scouts and Scouts wear the Arrow of Light badge below the left pocket.
 Adults wear the square-knot version of the badge above the left pocket.

 Religious emblems

-Several religious emblems programs are administered by various religious institutions and recognized, but not sponsored, by the BSA.
+Several religious emblems programs are administered by various religious institutions and recognized, but not sponsored, by Scouting America.
 These are generally recognized by a medal and an embroidered square knot that can also be worn on the Scouting uniform.